-In-person visitation will be allowed in all the following circumstances, unless the resident, client, or patient objects:
+The facilities will allow for in-person visitation in all the following circumstances, unless the resident objects:

 - End-of-life situations.

-- A resident, client, or patient who was living with family before being admitted to the provider’s care is struggling with the change in environment and lack of in-person family support.
+- A resident who was living with family before being admitted to the facility's care is struggling with the change in environment and lack of in-person family support.

-- A resident, client, or patient is making one or more major medical decisions.
+- A resident is making one or more major medical decisions.

-- A resident, client, or patient is experiencing emotional distress or grieving the loss of a friend or family member who recently died.
+- A resident is experiencing emotional distress or grieving the loss of a friend or family member who recently died.

-- A resident, client or patient needs cueing or encouragement to eat or drink which was previously provided by a family member or caregiver.
+- A resident needs cueing or encouragement to eat or drink which was previously provided by a family member or caregiver.

-- A resident, client or patient who used to talk and interact with others is seldom speaking.
+- A resident who used to talk and interact with others is seldom speaking.

-The resident may designate a visitor who is family member, friend, guardian, or other individual as an essential caregiver.
-The facility shall facilitate visitation with the essential caregiver for at least two hours daily in addition to any other visitation authorized by the facility.
+Additionally, the facility allows a resident the option to designate a visitor who is a family member, friend, guardian, or other individual as an essential caregiver.
+In-person visitation shall be allowed by the essential caregiver for at least two hours daily in addition to any other visitation established by the Facilities.